Fri Sep 19 05:52:25 PDT 2014

-Control Architecture: Establishment: Will a control architecture be formally established?
+Control Architecture: Establishment: Is a control architecture formally established?

 Option 1: Formally establish a control architecture for the enterprise.

 Option 2: Use an informal control architecture for the enterprise.